diegorhcp89/diegorhcp89/README.md

 <!--- 🔭 I’m currently working on ...-->
-- 🌱 I’m currently learning Web Full Stack --> HTML, CSS, JavaScript and NodeJs
+- 📚 I’m currently learning  Web Full Stack --> HTML, CSS, JavaScript and NodeJs
+- 🏝  I'm from Sao Paulo, Brazil
+- 😄 I speak English and Portuguese
+- 🕹 In my free time I like to play games, watch series and go to the Gym
 <!--- - 👯 I’m looking to collaborate on ...-->
 <!--- - 🤔 I’m looking for help with ...-->
 <!--- - 💬 Ask me about .... -->